What Your Body Holds After Sexual Trauma (7 Places to Begin Softening)

 1. Neck and Shoulders

 Our neck and shoulders are where we carry burdens and heaviness from our past experiences.
 This is one of the most common areas where stress and trauma can accumulate.
-You may even experience headaches and less range of motion if your tension isn’t released.
+You may even experience headaches and less range of motion.

 You might explore gentle stretches like shoulder or neck rolls, and other arms stretch variations while using your breath to find softness.
 I also welcome you to explore trauma-informed child’s pose to go inward, calm racing thoughts, and also invite a gentle stretch in your shoulders.